nh6574/VanillaRemadeWiki/Home.md

 A Lovely patch allows you to add code in the middle of the original game's code.

-Let's say you want to make an effect that prevents the deck from being shuffle before a Blind while a specific Joker is held.
+Let's say you want to make an effect that prevents the deck from being shuffled before a Blind while a specific Joker is held.
 This is done in this part of the code:

 ```lua